-This article is intended for users who are seeing a "No Signal" message on screen or only the Miroir logo screen when connecting their source device to a Miroir projector that does not have an operating system built in (all models except M200A and M300A).
+This article is intended for users who are having difficulty connecting a source device to their Miroir projector.
+For most models, you will see a "No Signal" message on screen or only the Miroir logo screen if the projector is not receiving an input signal.
+For Miroir projector models that have an operating system built in (M200A and M300A), you will see the home screen displayed if the projector is not receiving an input signal.

 Most Common Issues